 Disney Tops Profit Estimates, Seeks Extra $2 Billion in Cost Savings

-(Bloomberg) -- Walt Disney Co., embroiled in another fight with activist investor Nelson Peltz, posted fourth-quarter profit that beat analysts’ expectations and said it will cut an additional $2 billion in expenses.
+(Bloomberg) -- Walt Disney Co. shares jumped after the company reported a better-than-expected profit and vowed to cut $2 billion more in expenses.

 Most Read from Bloomberg